-Car bomb hits Afghan capital as Ghani outlines peace plans
+Car bomb targets UK contractor's compound in Afghan capital

 Security officials have warned that violence is likely to escalate alongside peace moves as the Taliban seeks to strengthen its position before any formal negotiations.

-Reporting by Hamid Shalizi, Abdul Qadir Sediqi; editing by Alison Williams, Larry King
+Additional reporting by Hamid Shalizi, Sayed Hassib and Elizabeth O'Leary; writing by James Mackenzie; editing by Alison Williams, Larry King and David Stamp